-[Editor's note: The federal government and the 36 states that may apply the death penalty follow their own respective criminal codes of justice that include additional guidelines for the pursuit and administration of capital cases.]
+[Editor's note: The federal government and the states in which the death penalty is legal follow their own respective criminal codes of justice that include additional guidelines for the pursuit and administration of capital cases.]

 Richard C. Dieter, MS, JD, Executive Director of the Death Penalty Information Center, in Feb.
 7, 2007 testimony to the Judiciary Committee of the Colorado State House of Representatives regarding "House Bill 1094 - Costs of the Death Penalty and Related Issues," stated: